 Choose on purpose to evaluate your options as if BOTH lead to equally great results.

-You will never know how the option you didn’t choose would have worked out in the end.
-So rather than comparing one option working out great and the other not working out at all, imagine both options working out beautifully and decide which of the two you would prefer.
+You’ll never know how the option you didn’t choose would have worked out in the end.
+So rather than comparing one option working out well and the other not working out at all, imagine both options working out beautifully and decide which of the two you would prefer.

 If you keep the company, you are free, fulfilled, and wealthy, and if you sell the company, you are free, fulfilled, and wealthy.
 THEN you choose which future scenario you prefer.
 Because in the end, the way the future scenario plays out is entirely up to you.
 You can make either option be the right one, based on the way you think and feel about it.
 Given that both are amazing, which one do you prefer?
 For example, you could have this thought model: